gpandeya/learning-docker/README.md

 ## How does this help me?

-It has steo byt step commits to help you understand basic docker commands.
+It has step by step commits to help you understand basic docker commands.